 Specify the configuration to use.

-jscsConfigproperty in the package.json file of the current project.
-If no such property is found, WebStorm looks for a .jscsrc or a .jscs.json configuration file.
-WebStorm starts the search from the folder where the file to be checked is stored, then searches in the parent folder, and so on until reaches the project root.
-Accordingly, you have to define the configuration to apply either as a
+jscsConfigproperty is found, WebStorm will look for a .jscsrc or a .jscs.json configuration file.
+WebStorm starts the search from the folder where the file to be checked is stored, then searches in the parent folder, and so on until the project root is reached.

-To use a custom file, choose the Configuration File option and specify the location of the file in the Path field.
-Select the path from the list, or type it manually, or click and select the relevant file from the dialog that opens.
+Configuration File - select this option if JSCS rules are configured in a custom JSON file.
+Specify the file location in the Path field.
+Select the path from the list or click and select the relevant file in the dialog that opens.

-To have a predefined set or rules applied, choose the desired set from the Code Style Preset list.
+To apply a predefined set of rules associated with the code style you are using, select the set from the Code Style Preset list.